 The model developed included precise operational details of the kitting staff, fork truck drivers, and other relevant production floor associates.
 Actual production profiles were used to drive the model.
 The simulation model included the load movement and storage tracking functionality of the software.

 The use of a simulation model helps ensure that the material handling equipment, controls, and software will be capable of handling all the expected operating scenarios.

-Benefits of simulation modeling
+Benefits of simulation modelling

-The simulation model included detailed labor and production capacity data.
+The simulation model included detailed labour and production capacity data.
 As a result, the simulation model was able to estimate the staff size required to operate the system.
 In these models, staffing was a variable and performance as a function of staff size could be tested.